Article I: Name & Purpose

 Club members who meet the criteria necessary to hold office and are interested in holding executive board positions must share their intent to run with the sitting President.
 They will be invited to share their qualifications for office during a private meeting with the executive board and will then be included on the ballot.

-The election for executive board positions will be held annually.
+The election for executive board positions will be held annually during the first week in April.
 Any individual who meets voting member status will be notified via email and asked to submit an electronic ballot provided by Global Health Affairs.
 There is no limit to the number of terms a single member may hold any office.